RenanCarlosPereira/Renan.GlassLewis/README.md

 This project has 2 applications, front-end and back-endÇ

+## Front-end
-The __front-end__ is exposed on http port 801, you can check it up going to http://localhost:801/.
+The front-end is exposed on http port 801, you can check it up going to http://localhost:801/.

+## Back-end
-The __back-end__ is exposed on http port 800, you can check it up going to http://localhost:800/swagger/.
+The back-end is exposed on http port 800, you can check it up going to http://localhost:800/swagger/.
+To authenticate with swagger you must go to path URL

+## swagger Authentication

+> /api/Token/login

+* Username: GlassLewis
+* Password: 123

+this route will generate a **Token** this token you must use to authorize swagger calls

 # Getting started

 1. Open the front end application going to http://localhost:801/.

-2. Navegate to the menu company.
+2. Navegate to the menu company and create a new company.

 3. Fill the company information with the requeriments of this challange and save it.